The Chancellor has helped businesses and their employees by creating a scheme with the aim of preventing mass redundancies!

 If you have fewer than 100 furloughed staff you will be asked to enter details of each employee you are claiming for directly into the system - this will include their name, National Insurance number, and payroll/employee number (optional).

 If you have 100 or more furloughed staff you will be asked to upload a file with the information rather than input it directly into the system.
 The file should include the following information for each furloughed employee:

 Salaried company directors can also be furloughed if a board deems it necessary.
 Needless to say directors may need to implement particular duties so that a company fulfils its statutory obligations.
 Where this is the case, the furloughed director may do so but no more than what is reasonably required for such tasks.

 Their work, while furloughed, can't include things that generate revenue or services to customers or clients.
 The same regulation applies to contractors who are directors of their own personal service company.

-Employers will be able to decide on hours of work and shift patterns, but the furloughed employee will not be allowed to resume full-time status.
+Employers can decide on hours of work and shift patterns, but the furloughed employee isn't allowed to resume full-time status.

 For further advice and support in relation to these matters, be sure to get in touch.